RL-LBAM/CV/index.md

 ```
 *Multimodal Research Engineer*

 Clustered blackhole images based on painting styles using the BLIP model with prompting tricks.
-Finetuned the diffusion model to generate blackhole images in different styles.
-Plan to domain knowledge to the generative models to generate correct scientific images.
+Finetuned the diffusion model using LoRA to generate blackhole images in different styles.
+Injected domain knowledge to the model to generate correct scientific images.

 ## Computational Skills
 **Programming:** MATLAB, Python(Numpy, Pytorch), R(Tidyverse), SQL
 **Statistics:** Stan, JASP, SPSS, PowerBI
 ## Research Interests
-I used to be a fan of cognitive modeling, which views the mind as a computing machine with noise.
+I used to be a fan of cognitive modeling, viewing the mind as a computing machine which can generalize from few labeled data.
 Now I focus more on probabilistic (mainly Bayesian) machine learning, no matter for the statistical learning part (e.g., Bayesian nonparametrics), or the more fashionable deep learning part (e.g., deep generative models).
 I am recently interested in incorporating neural networks into the statistical learning framework.
 For example, VAE extends factor analysis by introducing the nonlinear mapping between latent and observed variables.